 - 6.1 The NSPCC whistleblowing advice line is available for staff who do not feel able to raise concerns regarding child protection failures internally.
-Staff can call 0800 028 0285 (8am-8pm Monday-Friday) or email help@nspcc.org.uk. - 6.2 Bypassing the procedure: In extreme circumstances, you will have the right to raise your concern directly with a relevant and appropriate outside body without first having followed the stages above.
-This may however cause damage to the School and its reputation as well as constitute a breach of your own duty of confidentiality towards the School and this action should only be taken in exceptional circumstances and after careful thought. - 6.3 Exceptional circumstances: The School will consider exceptional circumstances exist where you have a reasonable belief that: the School will subject you to detriment if you inform your Head of Department / Line Manager in accordance with Stage one above or if you inform the Executive Head Master or Chief Operating Officer (COO) in accordance with Stage two or you inform the Chair of Governors in accordance with Stage three; a cover-up is being mounted by the School; or a disclosure made previously to your Head of Department / Line Manager or the Executive Head Master or Chief Operating Officer (COO) or the Chair of Governors in accordance with the stages above has not prompted a satisfactory response.
+Staff can call 0808 800 5000 (8am-10pm Monday-Friday or 9am-6pm weekends) or email help@nspcc.org.uk. - 6.2 Bypassing the procedure: In extreme circumstances, you will have the right to raise your concern directly with a relevant and appropriate outside body without first having followed the stages above.
+This may however cause damage to the School and its reputation as well as constitute a breach of your own duty of confidentiality towards the School and this action should only be taken in exceptional circumstances and after careful thought.

+6.3 Exceptional circumstances: The School will consider exceptional circumstances exist where you have a reasonable belief that: the School will subject you to detriment if you inform your Head of Department / Line Manager in accordance with Stage oneabove or if you inform the Head Master or Chief Operating Officer (COO) in accordance with Stage two or you inform the Chair of Governors in accordance with Stage three; a cover-up is being mounted by the School; or a disclosure made previously to your Head of Department / Line Manager or the Head Master or Chief Operating Officer (COO) or the Chair of Governors in accordance with the stages above has not prompted a satisfactory response.